-Be sure to register early for the Summer Term to avoid having to pay the new late registration fee!
+Be sure to register early for the new term to avoid having to pay the new late registration fee!
 Students who register on the first day of class or after will pay an additional $10.00 fee.
 Open the Academic Calendar to check the dates classes begin.

 Our students come from a wide variety of backgrounds.
 They:

 • Range in age from 17 to 86.

 • Have various levels of education.
 Almost half our students (44%) have less than 7 years of education.
 38% were able to attend middle or high school.
 They generally have basic literacy skills that are transferable to English.
 About 18% of students have attended or even finished college.

 • Are very hard-working (85% have one or more jobs).